The latest news for New Zealand Landlords and Tenants

 Landlord insurance helps you to protect your investment, but only if you are meeting your obligations.
-It can include things like intentional and accidental damage, loss of rent, and meth contamination.
+It can include cover for things like intentional and accidental damage, loss of rent, and meth contamination.

 IAG’s policies covering methamphetamine and loss of rent are changing.
 This means that New Zealand landlords now need to be meeting new obligations.
 Some of these obligations include:

 - background and credit checking prospective tenants and keeping copies of the checks